 Goodwill represents the excess of purchase price in a business combination over the fair value of the net identifiable assets acquired, including intangible assets.
 The carrying amount of its goodwill is evaluated for impairment at least annually during the fourth quarter and whenever events or changes in facts or circumstances indicate that impairment may exist.
 In accordance with ASC 350, Intangibles - Goodwill and Other, companies may opt to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 A qualitative assessment includes factors such as financial performance, industry and market metrics, and other factors affecting the reporting unit.
 If this assessment concludes that it is more likely than not that the fair value of a reporting unit exceeds its carrying value, then goodwill is not considered impaired and no further impairment testing is required.
-Conversely, if the qualitative assessment concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying value, the Company must then compare the fair value of the reporting unit to its carrying value.
+Conversely, if the qualitative assessment concludes that it is more likely than not that the fair value of the reporting unit to its carrying value.
 The Company determines fair value of the reporting unit using both income and market-based models.
 These models require the use of various assumptions relating to cash flow projections, growth rates, discount rates, and terminal value calculations.
 There were no goodwill impairments identified or recorded for the years ended December 31, 2023, 2022, or 2021.